WHY BUY REAL ESTATE IN THE DOMINICAN REPUBLIC?

 4. CONFOTUR Tax Exemption & Deferment - Tourism Incentive Law No. 158-01

 CONFOTUR is the tourism incentive law of the Dominican Republic.
-Therefore its purpose is to increase the pace of the development process of the tourist industry in the country, focusing in the regions with high potential or amazing natural conditions for tourism development though-out the Dominican Republic.
+Therefore its purpose is to increase the pace of the development process of the tourist industry in the country, focusing on the regions with high potential or amazing natural conditions for tourism development though-out the DOMINICAN REPUBLIC.

 How exactly does CONFOTUR work?

-As a real estate buyer of properties with CONFOTUR, you will be exempt of the standard 3% PROPERTY TAX TRANSFER & the standard 1% ANNUAL PROPERTY TAX for a period up to 15 years.
+As a real estate buyer of properties with CONFOTUR, you will be exempt from the standard 3% PROPERTY TAX TRANSFER and the standard 1% ANNUAL PROPERTY TAX for a period of up to 15 YEARS.